nuiben/pyfin/README.md

 # Python for Finance
 Teaching Python to Finance Professionals

-Funamentals from _Automate the Boring Stuff _
+Fundamentals from _Automate the Boring Stuff_

 TOC